1947 North Rhine-Westphalia state election

 The 1947 North Rhine-Westphalia state election was held on 20 April 1947 to elect the 1st Landtag of North Rhine-Westphalia.
 Prior to the election, the state was governed by a parliament appointed by British occupying authorities comprising 100 members from the Rhineland and 100 from Westphalia, and later four from Lippe.
 The outgoing government was an all-party coalition headed by Rudolf Amelunxen.

 The Christian Democratic Union (CDU) emerged as the largest party with 37.6% and 92 seats, followed by the Social Democratic Party (SPD) with 32.0% and 64 seats.
-The Communist Party (KPD) placed fourth with 14%, followed by the Centre Party on 10% and Free Democratic Party (FDP) on 6%.
+The Communist Party (KPD) placed third with 14%, followed by the Centre Party on 10% and Free Democratic Party (FDP) on 6%.
 The election did not take place in constituency 40 Kleve until 18 May; it was won by the CDU.
 Overall, the CDU won 16 overhang seats.

 After the election, CDU leader Karl Arnold became Minister-President in a coalition of all parties except the FDP.